 Once the police are on school premises, the decision on whether to conduct a strip search lies solely with them.
-The school will advocate for the safety and wellbeing of the student(s) involved.
-Staff retain a duty of care to the student involved and should advocate for student wellbeing at all times.
+The school will advocate for the safety and wellbeing of the pupil(s) involved.
+Staff retain a duty of care to the pupil involved and should advocate for pupil wellbeing at all times.